pgguru/pg_kaboom/README.md

 Currently defined weapons (more to come) are:

+- `fill-pgdata` :: allocate all of the space inside the $PGDATA directory

+- `fill-pgwal` :: allocate all of the space inside the $PGDATA/pg_wal directory

 - `rm-pgdata` :: do a `rm -Rf $PGDATA`

 - `segfault` :: cause a segfault in the server process